Gitaly and Gitaly Cluster (FREE SELF)

 Gitaly provides high-level RPC access to Git repositories.
 It is used by GitLab to read and write Git data.

 Gitaly is present in every GitLab installation and coordinates Git repository storage and retrieval.
 Gitaly can be:

-- A background service operating on a single instance Omnibus GitLab (all of GitLab on one machine).
+- A background service operating on a single instance Linux package installation (all of GitLab on one machine).

 - Separated onto its own instance and configured in a full cluster configuration, depending on scaling and availability requirements.

 - A Gitaly server is any node that runs Gitaly itself.

 - A Gitaly client is any node that runs a process that makes requests of the Gitaly server.
 Gitaly clients are also known as Gitaly consumers and include:

 Gitaly manages only Git repository access for GitLab.
 Other types of GitLab data aren't accessed using Gitaly.